$29 Day Passes - Monday thru Friday (8:30am - 4:30pm)

 The Works isn’t going public any time soon.
 That’s not to say we aren’t eyeing expansion into Queen Creek, Chandler, Mesa, or even a second Gilbert location.
 We’re also open to partnering to make this happen.
 So if you’d like to talk, contact John Magyar.

 Almost all of Gilbert’s coworking spaces are mom & pop shops.
 The Works and the other coworking spaces in Gilbert are likely to know you by name, know what business you’re in, and genuinely want you to succeed.
 We know that the roadmap to the American Dream is written with the blood, sweat, and tears of small businesses.
-That dream doesn’t live in a cubicle in some high-rise or office park in Tempe or Phoenix.
-It’s lives here in a private office, dedicated desk, or one of our other membership plans in Gilbert, AZ at 1525 S. Higley Rd, Suite 104, Gilbert, AZ 85296.

 We don’t know.
 A few things that point to “No” would be:

-• The Population of Gilbert, AZ sits at approximately 260,000 residents.
+• The Population of Gilbert, AZ sits at approximately 283,029 residents.
 Most of WeWork’s current locations are in much larger cities.

 • Location – Where would a WeWork Gilbert be located?
 Downtown, East, West, North, and South are all covered by existing coworking spaces.
-And membership pricing – With the overhead that WeWork locations sustain, memberships are at a premium price when a likely more-affordable location might be a few blocks or miles away.
+And membership pricing – with the overhead that WeWork locations sustain, memberships are at a premium price when a likely more-affordable location might be a few blocks or miles away.

-• As interesting as this documentary is, it may leave a bad taste in the mouths of Gilbert Residents who fight every day to ensure their small businesses succeed.
+• As interesting as the WeWork documentary and Apple TV Series “WeCrashed” is, it may leave a bad taste in the mouths of Gilbert Residents who fight every day to ensure their small businesses succeed.
 Fiscally responsible people might not be amused with a spend, spend, spend and hope for the best.
-Then to witness the squandering of billions by an eccentric leader who walked away after essentially failing, with a $2B golden parachute.
-WeWork has its work cut out for them to shed the image of a free-spending opulent company.
-In fact, if you Google “What is a Golden Parachute“, you’ll see Adam Neumann on the first Search Engine Result Page (Sept 29, 2021)

 Leave a Comment